JGMEYER/telegram-utility-bot/README.md

 ## Setup

 ```
-NOTE: These setup instructions were written as I was developing the project.
-As such, some steps may be out of order, incomplete, or missing.
-Please open an issue on GitHub for clarification questions or open a PR if you have a fix.
+NOTE: Some steps may be out of order, incomplete, or missing.
+Please open an
+issue on GitHub for clarification questions or open a PR if you have a fix.
 ```

 Follow the steps below to setup your environment.
 Check out each tool's corresponding sections for additional instructions